LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 public:
   Empty() { ... } // default constructor
   Empty(const Empty& rhs) { ... } // copy constructor
-  ~Empty() { ... } // destructor — see below // for whether it’s virtual
+  ~Empty() { ... } // destructor
   Empty& operator=(const Empty& rhs) { ... } // copy assignment operator
 };
 ```
 - ⚠️ If you’ve carefully engineered a class to require constructor arguments, you don’t have to worry about compilers **overriding** your decision by blithely adding a constructor that takes no arguments.
-- Compilers will refuse to generate an implicit operator= for your class if the resulting code has a reasonable chance of making sense, for example:
+- Compilers will refuse to generate an implicit `operator=` for your class if the resulting code has a reasonable chance of making sense, for example:
   - classes containing **references** members
   - classes containing **const** members
   - **derived** classes that inherit from base classes declaring the **copy** assignment operator **private**.